 - No horse can be challenged more than two times per week unless otherwise agreed to by the player.

 - Two horses can agree to a practice challenge (called a mock battle), with nothing wagered (or a friendly wager that has been agreed upon).

 - The challenger must select a location of actual lands when issuing a challenge, which must make sense IC.
 If Sue challenges Jonny for Tephra, then Sue would need to go to Tephra to find Jonny to challenge him.
 But if Sue and Jonny are arguing in Silver Cove about Tephra, maybe Sue challenges him in the middle of that argument while they are both in Silver Cove.
-You will still post the challenge on the Challenge Board.

 - Posts must be 1,000 words or less.